 7 years of experience

-This is Uzma Ahmad's avatar and link to their profile
+This is Derrick D'Abreau's avatar and link to their profile

 Offering therapy in WA

-I am licensed in two states and also Nationally certified Counselor.
-I am licensed Professional Counselor in Oregon and Mental Health Counselor License in Washington, with 25 years of professional work experience, including teaching Psychology at the university level.
-My therapeutic approach is strength based.
-I have experience in helping clients with stress and anxiety, grief, relationship issues, parenting, conflicts, cultural & generational issues, trauma/abuse, sexual abuse and others.
-I work with my clients to build working relationship and create an open and safe space where thoughts and feelings can be shared without fear of judgment.
-Signing up for therapy is a step towards self-care.
-I recognize that this step may takes courage.
-I am here to support & empower you in this process.
+I am licensed in Washington with 7 years of professional work experience.
+I have experience in helping clients with coping with addictions & coping with grief and loss.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-This is Arlene Whitney's avatar and link to their profile
+This is Anna Claybaugh's avatar and link to their profile

 Offering therapy in WA